What Makes You Beautiful: Live performances

 In Italy, the band performed the song at the 2012 Sanremo Music Festival on 14 February 2012.
 In France, they performed "What Makes You Beautiful" and "One Thing" on Le Grand Journal on 22 February 2012.
-In the United States, One Direction performed the song along with "More than This" and "One Thing" for the first time on The Today Show at the Rockefeller Center on 12 March 2012.
+In the United States, One Direction performed the song along with "More than This" and "One Thing" for the first time on The Today Show at Rockefeller Center on 12 March 2012.
 An estimated 15,000 fans descended on the plaza.
 Melissa Lonner, senior entertainment producer for The Today Show, said: "One Direction is relatively unknown with no hits yet.
 They basically exploded, and all the adults are saying, 'Who are these people, and how do they know about it?'".
 They also performed the song at the 2012 Kids' Choice Awards on 31 March 2012.
 One Direction performed "What Makes You Beautiful" and "One Thing" on the NBC comedy television show Saturday Night Live on 7 April 2012, and also appeared in a comedy sketch with Sofía Vergara.
 In Australia, they performed "One Thing" and "What Makes You Beautiful" at the 54th Logie Awards, where they also presented an award for "Most Popular New Female Talent" on 15 April 2012.
 On 12 August 2012, One Direction performed "What Makes You Beautiful" at the 2012 Summer Olympics closing ceremony in London, which represented the handover to Rio de Janeiro as the host of the 2016 Summer Olympics.
 It was included on the set list of the group's headlining sold-out show at Madison Square Garden on 3 December 2012.
 One Direction performed the song on two of their major concert tours: Up All Night Tour (2011–12) and Take Me Home Tour (2013).

-Also this song added in Where We Are Tour (2014) & On the Road Again Tour (2015).
+Also the song was added in Where We Are Tour (2014) & On the Road Again Tour (2015).
 The second verse of the song had originally been sung by Malik.
 After Malik's departure, Payne took his verse.
 In 2017, Styles performed the song on his first solo tour.
 He also performed the song on his second tour.